Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/README.md

 ## Prerequisites

 - Owner role (otherwise Contributor + User Access Administrator roles) for the Azure Subscription the template being deployed in.
 This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept.
-- The current Azure user needs to have "Storage Blob Data Contributor" role access to the Azure Data Lake Storage Gen2 account to avoid 403 type permission errors.

 ## Deployment
 1) Fork out [this github repository](https://github.com/Azure/azure-synapse-consumption-play) into your github account.